pietromiotto/ShortAnswerPlagiarism/README.md

 | ...              | ...   | ...    | ...  | ...      | ...            | ...       | ...        |
 | g4pE_taske.txt   | 4     | E      | e    | non      | non-native     | 4         | 5          |

-From this file we can extract the following useful informatio:
+From this file we can extract the following useful information:

 -   There are $5$ groups, s.t.: